ahmedehab0/PayskyAssesment/README.md

 This repo is for paysky assesment: it is a simple banking system that allow for basic operation like: deposit, withdraw, transfer, retreive_balance

-I developed it using mvc design pattern and followed the solid principles to allow flexeipility and scalability
+I developed it using three layer archeticture design pattern and followed the solid principles to allow flexeipility and scalability

 Project strucutre:
 Controllers/: Contains API controllers that handle HTTP requests and define endpoints